emacsmirror/emacsmirror.net/index.md

 The Emacsmirror isn't an Elpa package archive.
 While it could be used to provide such an archive, I don't think that there is a need for that because [Melpa] already serves that purpose very well.
+[Here][not-mirror] you can find a list of such packages.

-But like the Emacsmirror misses some package that are available from Melpa, Melpa too isn't complete.
+Many mirrored packages are actually missing from Melpa.
 [Here][not-melpa] you can find some lists of such packages, in case you would like to help making Melpa more complete.

 <br/><b/>